 What I saw in my dream was Magic Mountain—which is an amusement park just outside of Los Angeles on Interstate 5, as it goes north out of the city.
 What I saw in particular was the roller coaster.
 I was looking up at Magic Mountain.
 Because it's on a high place, and I was looking up at it.
 Suddenly the roller coaster broke away from its track and began flying through the air in kind of a serpentine manner (like so, like a roller coaster would go on its tracks).
 It did this for a considerable distance.
 It was carrying a full load of people, as those roller coasters usually are.
 But, suddenly, it plunged in a slanting direction, and it crashed into the corner of a light buff (or yellow-colored) slab-sided building that looked exactly like the building that the Norwalk churches that I pastored in, for six years, looked like.
 The crashing roller coaster blew a major hole in the corner of the structure, and the whole building shook considerably.
 It remained standing but there was a big hole there now.

 I didn't understand everything instantly.
 I did tell Evelyn about it in the morning, because it was so arresting.
-I think she in turn might have passed it on to Barrie Armitage.
-Anyway, we began to think about it a lot more seriously—that maybe there was something to this.
+We began to think about it a lot more seriously—that maybe there was something to this.
 I did know that it affected me emotionally, and I did understand (almost immediately) that what the church was going through was going to be an emotionally stressful time.
 We didn't figure out for quite a while that I think the corner of the building represented faith.
 There was going to be a major effort made to destroy the very cornerstone of God's spiritual building—and that is faith.
 The building would remain standing, but it was going to go through a very earth-shaking period of time.
 Looking back on it, I think that you would agree that it did happen.
 And now, here we are, scattered all over the place.

 I think the thing that we need to begin doing is (first of all) looking at God's part in all of this.